This page was updated on 14 January 2021. To view changes, please see page updates

 - Do I tell the carer I am reporting their behaviour as suspected harm to the child?

-There are many technical issues within placements as well as adaptive challenges.
-As a practitioner, it is your responsibility to be aware of the difference between the two and ensure your response is the most appropriate for the situation.
+There are many technical issues within care arrangement as well as adaptive challenges.
+Being aware of the difference between the two helps ensure your response is the most appropriate for the situation.
 This will contribute to increased partnership between Child Safety and carers, leading to better outcomes for children in care.

 Version historyBack to top